What sets us apart:

 What are the risks of a facelift?

-As with any surgical procedure, facelift surgery carries certain risks.
-Potential complications include hematoma (a collection of blood under the skin), infection, poor wound healing, nerve injury, scarring, or unfavorable cosmetic results.
-Dr. Prischmann minimizes these risks by taking a thoughtful, low-volume approach to surgery and closely monitoring each patient’s recovery.
+Dr. Prischmann is a very methodical and cautious surgeon.
+As a result, she has an excellent facelift safety record.
+Studies have shown facelift complications include: hematoma (a collection of blood under the skin), infection, poor wound healing, nerve injury, scarring, or unfavorable cosmetic results.5 Dr. Prischmann minimizes these risks by taking a thoughtful approach to surgery and closely monitoring each patient’s recovery.
 Patients can also reduce risks by following all pre- and post-operative instructions and disclosing their complete medical history during consultation.

 How do I reduce the risk of complications like hematoma?